The Major BBS

-The Major BBS (sometimes MajorBBS or MBBS) was bulletin board software (a bulletin board system server) developed between 1986 and 1999 by Galacticomm.
-In 1995 it was renamed Worldgroup Server and bundled with a user client interface program named Worldgroup Manager for Microsoft Windows.
-Originally DOS-based, two of the versions were also available as a Unix-based edition, and the last versions were also available for Windows NT-based servers.
+The Major BBS (sometimes MajorBBS or MBBS) was a bulletin board system server developed by Galacticomm.

+It received regular coverage in both mainstream and specialist computing press.
+A review in PCMag described it as easy to install but difficult to configure, while Computerworld noted its adoption by the U.S. Department of Commerce.
+The system was also profiled in trade magazines such as BBS Magazine and Boardwatch.

+A game called MajorMUD could be played on MajorBBS servers.

 History

 The Major BBS was developed by Tim Stryker and launched in 1986 by Stryker's company, Galacticomm, Inc., as a demonstration of the abilities of the Galacticomm Software Breakthrough Library (or GSBL).
 The GSBL was a powerful set of assembler routines written for IBM and compatible PCs that allowed up to 32 simultaneous serial port or dialup connections to a single software instance without the need for an external multitasker.
-The "breakthrough" was that the library polled the serial ports, rather than allowing them to interrupt the processor, which was the against the accepted wisdom of the time, and through use of polling and making use of the FIFO buffers that were by this time standard on UART chips, an - at the time - unheard of number of serial ports could be attached to a PC.
+The "breakthrough" was that the library polled the serial ports, rather than allowing them to interrupt the processor, which was against the accepted wisdom of the time, and through use of polling and making use of the FIFO buffers that were by this time standard on UART chips, an - at the time - unheard of number of serial ports could be attached to a PC.
 Because interrupts were not used, there were no issues relating to interrupt conflicts on PC hardware of the day.

 The GSBL was licensed to developers for varied uses, such as communications systems, bank systems, and real estate systems.
 Eventually, The Major BBS was enhanced enough that it became a marketable product in its own right.
 By late 1987, Galacticomm was licensing more copies of The Major BBS than the GSBL by itself.
 The GSBL continued to be enhanced, expanding to 64 users by 1988, then 256 by 1992, with The Major BBS's line capacity expanding as a result.

 Because it was one of the few multi-line bulletin board systems, MBBS software was known for fostering online communities and an interactive online experience where users were able to interact with each other via Teleconference (chat rooms) and multiplayer games.
 This flexibility spawned a small industry of Independent Software Vendors (ISV) who began developing MBBS add-ons, which ranged from shopping malls (what would now be called shopping cart software) to online role playing games.

 The Major BBS allowed incoming connections via modems on telephone lines, IPX networks, and X.25 packet-switched networks.
 In the mid-1990s, the offering expanded to include TCP/IP by the ISV Vircom, a Canadian company that has since become well known for its anti-spam/anti-virus software, shortly followed by Galacticomm's own TCP/IP add-on, the Internet Connection Option (ICO), which was derived from another ISV's offering.

 In 1992, the Major BBS was selected by the National Library of Medicine as the access mechanism for the Grateful Med medical journal system, just prior to universal access via the World Wide Web.